-For clinical determinations that support treatment, a date and/or visit milestone is established.
-If the provider believes that care is necessary beyond the established milestone, the provider is then obligated to use the Patient Summary Form to supply Optum with updated clinical information.
+For clinical determinations that support treatment, a date and/or visit recovery milestone is established.
+If the provider believes that care is necessary beyond the established date and/or visits milestone, the provider is then obligated to use the Patient Summary Form to supply Optum with updated clinical information.

-The provider and member both receive a response detailing the re-submission date and/or visit and/or service milestone.
+The provider and member both receive a response detailing the updated submission date(s) and/or visit(s) and/or service(s).
 Unless specific state, federal, or CMS law requires a more stringent response timeframe and notification standards, the following will apply to cases where a recovery milestone was established.